Cyrildene

-Cyrildene (西里爾德納 (西里尔德纳)) is a suburb of Johannesburg, South Africa, predominantly home to Chinese people.
-The area is found east of the Johannesburg CBD and is surrounded by the suburbs of Linksfield, Observatory and Bruma.
 It is noted for a new Chinatown that exists on Derrick Avenue.
 This new Chinatown is now considered as the main Chinatown in Johannesburg, replacing the declining Chinatown on Commissioner Street in the inner-city of Johannesburg.
 It is located in Region F of the City of Johannesburg Metropolitan Municipality.

 History

 The suburb is situated on part of an old Witwatersrand farm called Doornfontein.
 It would be proclaimed as suburb on 18 May 1938 and was named after the land developer's son, Cyril Cooper.